MrDaPoyo/ebook/chapter1.md

 A web browser is a piece of software that enables you to navigate through websites.
 It retrieves the HTML code from any Web Server and it displays the website on the client following a set of standards that all browsers share.

+Now that we know what a website is, let's dive further on how they work.

 ## Skeleton of a web page